cyphunk/sbdl/README.md

 This generalization language might obscure important details.
 For example missing are  authentication modes and mac functions.
 Hopefully readers that find these details important could help organize this language to suite their those needs.
-Additionally a glaring obmission in current draft is effectively representing design flaws that occur when decryption is assumed to equal authentication.
+Additionally a glaring omission in current draft is effectively representing design flaws that occur when decryption is assumed to equal authentication.

 ## Use